Effective: March 2026Governed by South African LawBinding on Acceptance

 Section C - General Terms

-QuietRise (Pty) Ltd is a registered South African company.
-Documentation confirming company registration and related company details is available on request.
+QuietRise (Pty) Ltd is a registered South African private company.
+Registration No: 2026/056984/07.Registered physical address: 195 Elizabeth Street, Unit 14 Eden Park, Pretoria, Gauteng, 0182.
+This information is disclosed in accordance with Section 43 of the Electronic Communications and Transactions Act, 25 of 2002.
 Should a Client require any additional documentation or forms to be completed, this is subject to QuietRise's prior written approval.
 A Client may not delay or withhold payment due to their own internal procurement policies or payment approval processes.

 QuietRise will not be held liable for service delivery failure as a result of factors outside of QuietRise's or its suppliers' reasonable control, including but not limited to any act of God, death or medical emergencies, theft, crime, strike action, adverse weather, load shedding, accidents, civil unrest, protests, national or state emergencies, or any natural disaster.